chrisl8/frontend-nanodegree-arcade-game/README.md

 Udacity Javascript Game Assignment
 ===============================

+To "install" the game just put all of these files in any folder and run (double click on) the "index.html" file.

 This game is part of an assignment for a Udacity class.

 In order to play use the arrow keys on your keyboard to move the character